canonical/sec-cvescan/README.md

                         2/CRITICAL = vulnerable to at least one known and patchable CVE of the specified priority or higher.
                         3/UNKNOWN = something went wrong with the script, or oscap.
-  --uct-links           Provide links to the Ubuntu CVE Tracker for each CVE.
+  --show-links          Provide links to the Ubuntu CVE Tracker for each CVE.
   --unresolved          Show CVEs that have not yet been resolved.
   -v, --verbose         Enable verbose messages.
   -x, --experimental    Enable eXperimental mode.
 Use experimental (also called "alpha") data